-Much of the value of the Arboretum’s trees and collections are invisible to the naked eye.
+Much of the value of Hoyt Arboretum’s trees and collections are invisible to the naked eye.
 When you look at one of the Arboretum’s dawn redwoods (Metasequoia glyptostroboides), you may see a tree that looks exactly like others planted elsewhere.
-However, the Arboretum’s trees have a pedigree, or provenance, meaning that they were grown from seeds collected in the wild and the Arboretum has documentation on where and when the seeds were collected.
+However, Hoyt Arboretum’s trees have a pedigree, or provenance, meaning that they were grown from seeds collected in the wild and the arboretum has documentation on where and when the seeds were collected.
 This means that scientists wanting to do research on native dawn redwoods, for example, which are otherwise found only in a small, remote valley in central China, can use Hoyt’s trees for data and specimens.

 Thanks to a grant from the J. Frank Schmidt Foundation and a partnership with Leach Botanical Garden and Portland Parks & Recreation, we now have a state-of-the-art plant database that is easy for all interested parties to use.